- Massage 10

-- Consultation with a physiotherapist
+- Consultation and therapy session with a manual therapist

 - Consultation with a women’s health physiotherapist

-Physiotherapy for pregnant women ￼See available time slots
+- Physiotherapy for pregnant women ￼

 During pregnancy, it is important to be active on a daily basis.
 If you are not exercising regularly, pregnancy is a great time to start.
 Walk, swim, take yoga lessons for pregnant women or work out at home – do something physical every day!
 A physiotherapist will recommend the types of training to try during pregnancy and what to keep in mind during postpartum recovery.
 They will also advise on various ailments.

 Be sure to see a physiotherapist if you have any of the following problems:

 - protruding midline of the abdomen when getting out of bed (diastasis recti)